jakelever/swc-machine-learning-short/_episodes/02-filesystem.md

 and directories (also called "folders"), which hold files or other directories.

 The image below gives a summary of the filesystem that we're going to be looking at.
-You can see that the ??? folder is inside the ??? folder.
+You can see that the email folder is inside the adventure-data folder.
 And that the README.md file is inside the ??? folder.

 ![The File System](../fig/filesystem.svg)

 TODO: Make a partial filesystem with question marks for places we're going to investigate.
 Specifically make the tools directory something we know about and the laptop contents a mystery.

 ## Starting Off

 Several commands are frequently used to create, inspect, rename, and delete files and directories.
-To start exploring them,
-let's open a shell window:
+To start exploring them, let's open a shell window:

 ~~~
 $